 There are some essential investigations to assess the hepatic conditions:

 Abdominal ultrasonography and Magnetic resonance cholangiopancreatography (MRCP) are two techniques used to diagnose Aagenaes syndrome.
 However, in some patients, the results of these tests can be unclear.
-In such cases, the patients serum is analyze for the presence of antimitochondrial antibodies (AMA) or a liver biopsy is taken,
+In such cases, the patients serum is analyzed for the presence of antimitochondrial antibodies (AMA) or a liver biopsy is taken,

 Lymphoscintigraphy is used to determine lymphatic anatomy.
 The presence of lymphoedema is determined using following methods: